Salvatore Guarnieri

 Location: Redmond, WA

-I developed Gatekeeper, a tool that statically analyzes JavaScript widgets to identify possible security or reliability problems.
+I developed Gatekeeper with Ben Livshits, a tool that statically analyzes JavaScript widgets to identify possible security or reliability problems.
 The tool was aimed at widgets that were present on the live.com web portal.
 Gatekeeper was designed to execute on a widget after it was submitted but before the widget was listed in a directory of available widgets.
 Gatekeeper was designed to ensure unreliable widgets would not make it to the directory of downloadable widgets.
 I was responsible for creating, testing, and improving the tool.
 I was also partially responsible for the tool's technical report and presentation at meetings and talks.

 Primary Language Used: C#